Estimated reading time: 3 minutes

 Do you want to learn how to paint a wood dresser?
 It’s easy.
-Check out this beautiful dresser makeover by Lost & Found!
-Look at how they used Stone to transform the piece.
-Stone is an earthy gray color that looks amazing on dressers!
+Check out this beautiful dresser makeover!
+Look at how they used Faded Gray to completely transform the piece.
+Faded Gray is a light, almost-neutral gray color that looks amazing on painted wood dressers and breathes new life in to it!

 - If there are holes, fill them with wood filler and then sand smooth.